 How Parents and Caring Adults Can Support Moral Development

 - Let adolescents explore other perspectives.
 Adolescents are curious about how their values and ideals fit in with those of other people.
-One way they can do this is by talking and working directly with people of other ages and backgrounds.
+One way they can explore this is by talking and working directly with people of other ages and backgrounds.
 Adolescents also can get to know other views through music, art, books, poems, movies, and plays.
 Being comfortable with seeing and thinking about new ideas, even if they never adopt them, can help adolescents respect others’ views.

 - Support adolescents in evaluating and addressing the results of their actions.
 A valuable part of risk-taking is that adolescents experience some of the results of their actions.
 As a parent or caring adult, it may be necessary to try and reduce the harm that can come from an adolescent’s choices (e.g., to prevent serious injury).
 Still, having an accurate and full picture of the results of their actions helps adolescents make decisions in the future.
-When adolescents experience negative outcomes, you can help them learn and think through a new approach for the next time.
+When adolescents experience negative outcomes, you can help them think through a new approach for the next time.

 - Model how to disagree.
 Different backgrounds and viewpoints mean people do not always agree, and teens in your life will be no exception.
 It is okay if your adolescent’s views do not perfectly match yours.
 By showing teens respect when views differ, you teach them how to hold on to their values and maintain their relationships even when people hold different opinions.

 - Revisit rules, as needed.
 Adolescents want to know that rules are fair and understand how they work.
 They also want to know the reasons behind rules.
 If adolescents say a rule is not working, listen to their feedback and give them a chance to share what they think may work better.
 Giving teens a way to contribute empowers them and prepares them to manage their own actions even when no specific rules are in place.